cloudsimplus/cloudsimplus/README.md

 <a id="publications"></a>

 # CloudSim Plus Publications

-  1. This paper was accepted for publication and will be available at IEEExplore soon.
-If you are using CloudSim Plus in your research, please make sure you cite it: [M. C. Silva Filho, R. L. Oliveira, C. C. Monteiro, P. R. M. Inácio, and M. M. Freire, “CloudSim Plus: a Cloud Computing Simulation Framework Pursuing Software Engineering Principles for Improved Modularity, Extensibility and Correctness,” in IFIP/IEEE International Symposium on Integrated Network Management, 2017, p.
-7](http://im2017.ieee-im.org/mini-conference).
+  1. [M. C. Silva Filho, R. L. Oliveira, C. C. Monteiro, P. R. M. Inácio, and M. M. Freire, “CloudSim Plus: a Cloud Computing Simulation Framework Pursuing Software Engineering Principles for Improved Modularity, Extensibility and Correctness,” in IFIP/IEEE International Symposium on Integrated Network Management, 2017, p.
+7](http://manoelcampos.com.br/downloads/cloudsim-plus-paper-ieee-im2017.pdf).
+This paper was accepted for publication and will be available at IEEExplore soon.
+It's been made available at the given link according to the [IEEE author policy](https://www.ieee.org/documents/author_faq.pdf).
+If you are using CloudSim Plus in your research, please make sure you cite that paper.
 You can check the paper presentation [here](http://cloudsimplus.org/docs/presentation/).
   2. White Paper ["CloudSim Plus: A Modern Java 8 Framework for Modeling and Simulation of Cloud Computing Infrastructures and Services"](https://github.com/manoelcampos/cloudsim-plus/blob/master/docs/cloudsim-plus-white-paper.pdf)

 <p align="right"><a href="#top">:arrow_up:</a></p>